Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

-The Riemann curvature is not an irreducible representation: an irreducible decomposition of the Riemann curvature has the following visualization\cite{fre2012gravity} using Young tableaux:
+The Riemann curvature is a reducible representation: an irreducible decomposition of the Riemann curvature has the following visualization\cite{fre2012gravity} using Young tableaux as

-where horizontal (vertical) boxes show (anti-)symmetric indices.
+where horizontal (vertical) boxes show (anti-)symmetric indices, respectively.
 A hat over two horizontal tableaux indicates the traceless nature of the symmetric tensor.
 In general, the symmetric tensor gives decomposition like

 where $\bullet$ shows a scalar of the tensor's trace.
-Among six irreducible representations of the Riemann curvature tensor, the Bianchi identity eliminates the last three.
-Accordingly, the Riemann curvature is decomposed into three irreducible curvature tensors as

-In reality, the Einstein equation consists of irreducible representations: the Ricci curvature tensor, the scalar curvature, and the cosmological constant.
+The Bianchi identity eliminates the last three of six irreducible representations of the Riemann curvature tensor.
+As a result, the Riemann curvature is decomposed into three irreducible curvature tensors as In reality, the Einstein equation consists of irreducible representations: the Ricci curvature tensor, the scalar curvature, and the cosmological constant.

 \paragraph{b) vierbein and perturbed metric filed:} The vierbein form has a coefficient representation as

 where $\eee$ is the cotangent vector (differential form) in the global manifold and, at the same time, the tangent vector in the local inertial bundle.
 The coefficient function $\Varepsilon^a_\mu$ is defined in the global manifold; thus, we treat it as the global vector.
 Irreducible representations of the corresponding metric tensor are given as